slemire/slemire.github.io/_posts/2020-10-31-htb-writeup-fuse.md

 ![](/assets/images/htb-writeup-fuse/fuse_logo.png)

+To solve Fuse, we'll do some enumeration to gather potential usernames from the print jobs information then build a password list from the strings on the website.
+After successfully password spraying, we'll reset the expired password to a new one then use rpcclient to identify a printer service account and find its password in a description field.
+To priv esc, we'll use the ability of our user with Printer Operators right to load a malicous kernel driver and get SYSTEM.

 ## Summary

 - Find usernames from the print logger website & build a small wordlist
 - Password spray and find an expired password for three users
 - Reset password for the user with smbpasswd then use rpcclient to find credentials for the svc-print account in a printer description
 - Get a shell and identify that svc-print is a members of Print Operators and can load kernel drivers
-- Use the Capcom.sys driver to gain RCE as SYSTEM
+- Use the Capcom.sys driver to gain code execution as SYSTEM

 ## Portscan